jmico/beekeeper/README.md

 - Blends synchronous and asynchronous workers or clients.

-- Efficient multicast and unicast notifications.
+- Efficient multicast and unicast push notifications.

 - Inherent load balancing.

 **What does this framework provides:**

-- `Beekeeper::Worker`, a base class for writing service workers.
+- `Beekeeper::Worker`, to create service workers.

-- `Beekeeper::Client`, a class for writing service clients.
+- `Beekeeper::Client`, to create service clients.

 - `bkpr` command which spawns and controls worker processes.

-- Command line tools for monitoring and controlling remotely worker pools.
+- Command line tools for monitoring and controlling worker pools.

-- A simple internal broker handy for development or running tests.
+- An internal broker suitable for development or running tests.

 - Automatic message routing between frontend and backend buses.